-- Oncology • Rural and Remote Memory Clinic • Hip/Knee Replacement clinical education • Developmental Pediatrics • Pediatric Surgery • Pediatric Rheumatology • Rehabilitation • Stoma Therapy • Ostomy Clincs • Renal Dialysis • Chronic Renal Insufficiency • Adult Psychology • Genetics • Wound Care
+Oncology • Rural and Remote Memory Clinic • Hip/Knee Replacement clinical education • Developmental Pediatrics • Pediatric Surgery • Pediatric Rheumatology • Rehabilitation • Stoma Therapy • Renal Dialysis • Chronic Renal Insufficiency • Adult Psychology • Genetics • Wound Care • Neurology and Neurosurgery

 Did you Know ……..

-- Heartland Health Region has Telehealth in 11 locations in the region.
+- Heartland Health Region has Telehealth in 14 sites in 12 locations:

-- In the 2nd quarter of 2016/17, In Heartland Health Region, there were 136 patients seen by Telehealth
+- In the fiscal year of 2016/17 there were 740 patients seen by Telehealth in Heartland Health Region.

 How do I access Telehealth for health services?
 To access health services through Telehealth you must be referred to a Specialist who consults using Telehealth by your Family Doctor.
 The Specialist will decide whether your consult could be accomplished using Telehealth and whether it would be appropriate to do so.
 The Specialist’s office will then arrange the date and time, and you will be notified by letter.
 A few days before the appointment, the Telehealth Coordinator will contact you to answer any questions that you may have and to explain to you where the Telehealth suite is, when to come into your site, etc.